steezeburger/glitchy/readme.md

     optional arguments:
       -h, --help   show this help message and exit
       -f FILENAME  name of .jpg file
-      -q QUANTITY  number of times to run script
+      -q QUANTITY  number of times to run script. default of 1

 example
 -------